lgcarvalheiro/richness.change/README.md

 	Trend(Data= multilevel.RAR.DATA,
 	weight.SE=T,
-	Min.PROP=0.2, #proportion of the max number of sps per cell that will be used as minimum number of reocrds Min.REC=15,  # minimum number of records within a cell required Min.SPS=2, # minimum number of species within a cell required   for a cell to be selected RATIO=1.5, # specifies the minimum value of the ratio between nb.records/nb.species  required for a cell to be selected DIF=10,   # specifies the maximum diference between rec number in pre and pos.
+	Min.PROP=0.2, #proportion of the max number of sps per cell that will be used as minimum number of reocrds Min.REC=15,  # minimum number of records within a cell required for each time period Min.SPS=2, # minimum number of species within a cell required   for a cell to be selected RATIO=1.5, # specifies the minimum value of the ratio between nb.records/nb.species  required for a cell to be selected DIF=10,   # specifies the maximum diference between rec number in pre and pos.
 Ratio maxRecords/minRecords < DIF